Signs of Termite Damage

 Ussually you will find these termite tubes running from the ground over a foundation to get to the wood part of a bulding.
 They can be a good sign of where the termite’s point of entry was.

-Termite Pellets
+Sign #4) Termite Pellets

-Termite pellets (frass) are sure sign of termites.Termite pellets, or frass, are little balls of termite waste.
-Drywood termites push their waste out of the colony from little “kick holes”.
 A kick hole will just be a simple hole in the wood.
 It will appear rather innocent, but an active kick hole will have an ever growing pile of termite pellets under it.
 This will be a sure indication of an active Drywood termite infestation.